thegenemyers/DAZZ_DB/README.md

 is accomplished with the concept of *tracks* that implementors can add as they need them.

-4. The data is held in a compressed form equivalent to the .dexta and .dexqv files of the data extraction module.
-Both the .fasta and .quiva information for each read is held in the data base and can be recreated from it.
-The .quiva information can be added separately and later on if desired.
+4. The data is held in a compressed form equivalent to the .dexta and .dexqv/.dexar files of the data extraction module.
+Both the .fasta and .quiva/.arrow information for each read is held in the data base and can be recreated from it.
+The Quiver or Arrow information can be added separately and later on if desired, but the database can only accommodate one or the other and not both.

 5. To facilitate job parallel, cluster operation of the phases of our assembler, the data base has a concept of a *current partitioning* in which all the reads that